FarnGitHub/Farn_Minecraft_Mod_Collection/README.md

 # Farn's Minecraft Mod Collection
-repo that contain my minecraft mod
+repo that contain my minecraft mod and other people mod

 ## Old Repo
 this repo has been moved for few time due to contain too many mod